 This is what Aristotle meant when he spoke of emotionally engaging your hearers if you hope to persuade them that your arguments are true.
 This is public speaking at its finest and most effective.
-But it is not supernatural, it is not the anointing.
+But it is not supernatural; it is not the anointing.

 Preaching the Word of God is a spiritual occurrence.
 God uses the synergy between speaker and hearer to implant truth in the human heart, to move the needy to do that which can meet their need, and to save them that believe.
 He does this through His Spirit.
 This is what we call the anointing.
 A dead, dry presentation of even divine truth can leave the hearer cold and unresponsive, but the power of a true connection in the Spirit between the preacher and his congregation is the conduit through which the Spirit of God makes the Word live.
 Don't fear this anointing; it is at the heart of all great preaching.
 Learn to direct it, harness it.
-Don't lose yourself in the emotion it generates, but let that emotion give wings to your words and you will preach beyond your talent, your ability, and your skill.
+Don't lose yourself in the emotion it generates, but let that emotion give wings to your words, and you will preach beyond your talent, ability, and skill.

-If this anointing is the source of true power in preaching, do we need to bother with extensive notes, outlines, even fully written out portions of our sermons?
+If this anointing is the source of true power in preaching, do we need to bother with extensive notes, and outlines, even fully written out portions of our sermons?
 Absolutely.
-The written notes from which we preach are not designed to stifle this inspiration of the moment, but to complement it.
-In fact, in my own experience, the more familiar I am with the facts, the biblical events, the scriptural basis of the sermon, the more likely it is the anointing will come.
-The comfort I feel when I have a good grasp of my message, and good notes to come back to regardless where the anointing may take me, liberates me to respond to the power of the anointing.
+The written notes from which we preach are not designed to stifle this inspiration of the moment but to complement it.
+In fact, in my own experience, the more familiar I am with the facts, the biblical events, and the scriptural basis of the sermon, the more likely it is the anointing will come.
+The comfort I feel when I have a good grasp of my message and good notes to come back to, regardless of where the anointing may take me, liberates me to respond to the power of the anointing.
 When I am concentrating hard to simply remember exactly what it is I am trying to say, such as the points of the sermon, the illustrations, the flow of the arguments, and the facts that support all these, the less I am enraptured into the anointing.
-Notice, great preachers like Anthony Mangun and Mike Williams, who often read large segments of their sermons, but as the sermon progresses and the power of the presentation affects the audience, move into the anointing.
-You will see that when the anointing comes, it elevates the preacher, the sermon and the congregation into a higher realm.
-The same is true of other outstanding preachers like Wayne Huntley, Jack Cunningham, and Scott Graham.
-I witnessed it in great preachers of the past like C. M. Becton and J. T. Pugh.
-All these preachers and many, many others work, and worked hard to prepare their sermons, but always allowed the supernatural to break into their preaching.
+Notice that great preachers often read large segments of their sermons, but as the sermon progresses and the power of the presentation affects the audience, they move into the anointing.
+You will see that when the anointing comes, it elevates the preacher, the sermon, and the congregation into a higher realm.
+The same is true of other outstanding preachers.
+I witnessed it in great preachers of the past.
+All these preachers and many, many others work and worked hard to prepare their sermons but always allowed the supernatural to break into their preaching.

-The most brilliantly constructed, incredibly learned sermon is a waste of time, unless it is accompanied by the anointing.
-Seek the anointing, open your heart to it, allow it to move into the service.
+The most brilliantly constructed, incredibly learned sermon is a waste of time unless it is accompanied by the anointing.
+Seek the anointing, open your heart to it, and allow it to move into the service.
 You don't have to finish the sermon, but you must have a move of God.